 Shepherdson proudly supports all children in the community.
 Wherever possible within the classroom with quality differentiated teaching practice.
 But sometimes with extensive support from our Gandjarr Gurrpan Dalkunharaw special needs unit or our school counselor.
-Please refer to our Behaviours for Learning.
+For behavioural issues please refer to our Behaviours for Learning and Applied Classroom Behaviours.

-At any given time you can expect 30% of your class to currently have hearing issues and 95% will have had hearing issues at some point, statistics have not been done on emotional/behaviour needs, but the demand is also high, and in mainstream school about 5% of students have high level special needs.
+At any given time expect 30% of your class to currently have hearing issues and 95% will have had hearing issues at some point, emotional/behaviour needs are also high, and in mainstream schools 5% of students have high level special needs.
 Without a dedicated special needs school to take these high needs students at Shepherdson they are included within your class.
-First check in StudentRecords or NCCD to see if they have already been identified and if so what quality differentiated classroom practice or other support is suggested in their Individual Learning Plan (ILP).
+First check in StudentRecords to see if they have already been identified and if so what quality differentiated classroom practice or other support is suggested in their Individual Learning Plan (ILP).

-If you need more support for a child, email this student background form and this parent consent form to StudentSupport@elcho.org illustrating your concerns and what you have already tried in helping them access the curriculum.
+If you need more support for a child, email a Learner Profile (Primary, Secondary) to StudentSupport@elcho.org illustrating your concerns and what you have already tried in helping them access the curriculum.

 When dealing with student support issues email StudentSupport@elcho.org , this will inform a confidential group including counselor, SN coordinator and APs.
 For the department to consider extra support for a student, the classroom teacher must have trialled a student support plan for 10 weeks.

-- The SDQ survey (L:\Students\Reports\SDQ.xlsx) may help you decide if a student is in need of more social/emotional support.
+The SDQ survey may help you decide if a student is in need of more social/emotional support.

 To include the whole of your class: